 Is it just another one of those funny cat habits, or is there a deeper meaning to it?

-Why Do Cats Touch the Water Before Drinking?
+Reasons Why Do Cats Touch the Water Before Drinking

-You just served your cat some food and water and noticed that they touch their water before taking a sip.
+You just served your cat some food and water and noticed that they touched their water before taking a sip.

 Knowing these reasons may just very well help you understand and treat your furry friend better.